-One of my main comforts was watching wildlife documentaries.
-At the time, David Attenborough’s Life on Earth and The Living Planet was popular, as were the Australian equivalents, Malcolm Douglas, Harry Butler’s In the Wild and the Leyland Brothers.
+My first taste of what was in store came from watching wildlife documentaries.
+At the time, David Attenborough’s Life on Earth and The Living Planet were popular, as were the Australian equivalents, Malcolm Douglas, Harry Butler’s In the Wild and the Leyland Brothers.
 I would take every opportunity to watch any of these shows when they aired on TV.
-If I was organised enough I would also video the shows, so I could watch them whenever I wanted to (got to love this new technology).
-Mum and dad were into Sons and Daughters back then, and I almost got hooked as well, I wonder where that path would have taken me?
+If I was organised enough, I would also video the shows so I could watch them whenever I wanted to (got to love this new technology).

 In year 10 at school, all students had to sit down with the school careers advisor and discuss what they wanted to do for work after they left school.
 I had no idea!
 I told my advisor that I liked animals, particularly birds, and that maybe I would like a job doing that.
 “Doing what?” she asked, obviously not being familiar with a job called I like animals, particularly birds.
 “Dunno.” would probably have been my standard teenager answer.
 I remember her telling me that Taronga Zoo and the National Parks and Wildlife Service (NPWS) were always in high demand, so it would be very unlikely that I would get anything there, but she would try and find something similar.